Have you been injured in an accident that was not your fault?

 The panel of solicitor firms have aided claimants claim compensation for numerous severe conditions and injuries.
 Injury and illness referred to as catastrophic or serious include brain injuries and serious psychiatric harm.

-Under a CFA, Hereford injury claimants will also not have to pay any fees upfront.
+Hereford injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Hereford, Herefordshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Hereford, Herefordshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?